nathanpotter17/walloc/README.md

   The native code of the host calls wasm_runtime_module_malloc to allocate buffer from the Wasm app's heap, and then use it for sharing data between host and Wasm.
 - The WebAssembly module starts with a certain number of memory pages by default.
 Emscripten's default is 16 pages.
 This initial allocation is determined by EMCC or the Rust/WebAssembly compiler toolchain based on the static requirements of the program, with some extra space allocated for the heap.

-## Technical Details

-- The allocator manages WebAssembly memory pages (64KB chunks) and provides a familiar malloc/free interface.
-It includes mechanisms for safely transferring data between JavaScript and WebAssembly memory spaces via typed arrays, with built-in bounds checking for memory safety.
-- Rust is the perfect language to implement this because of its ownership and scope models help prevent unsafe memory patterns, and a lot of the built in memory functions for Rust are safe wrappers of C instructions.
-- This component forms the foundation layer of a 3D rendering engine, enabling optimized memory patterns for graphics data like geometry buffers, textures, and scene graph information, with a focus on supporting safe and efficient memory reuse.
-- To allow for a smooth memory usage experience, the TieredAllocator doesnt auto-rebalance its memory, although it does start with a defined reserved space, where the render tier takes 50%, the scene tier takes 30%, and the entity tier takes the final 20%.
-The limits are up to the implementor though, each tier is allowed to grow to the maximum available memory for scene flexibility.

 ## Technical Specs